BS in Geography

 As a geography BS student, you will focus on the biophysical and information sciences to study social, political, economic, and ecological processes and the role of space, place, and geographic networks in shaping them.
 You also have the option to choose an emphasis on GIS and/or environmental systems.
 Within this emphasis, students may further specialize in urban or rural environments, climate change, or socio-environmental issues.

 To fulfill the BS, you must choose one of two tracks.
-Students can choose either to focus on environmental systems or geographic information sciences.
 The required courses differ between the two tracks.
+Students can choose either to focus on:

 Requirements for the BS